Ami-Solution/amishop-contracts/README.md

 So the final `_data` parameter will looks like:
 0x3100496E39000386BB47494758313120314141000000000000000072657374617572616e74000000000000436f6f6c204a6f620000000000000000492073656c6c20636f6f6c207468696e677320666f7220455448000000000000
-this hex string will be parsed on the fallback fonction of the DetherCore
+this hex string will be parsed on the fallback fonction of the AmishopCore

 * FOR TELLER